dotnet/docs/docs/core/tools/dotnet-run.md

 `-c|--configuration {Debug|Release}`

 Defines the build configuration.
-The default value is `Debug`.
+The default value for most projects is `Debug`.

 `-f|--framework <FRAMEWORK>`